codesagecoder/docu-ai/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## An AI powered document reader

+### Features

+- 🛠️ Complete SaaS Built From Scratch
+- 💻 Beautiful Landing Page & Pricing Page Included
+- 💳 Free & Pro Plan Using Stripe
+- 📄 A Beautiful And Highly Functional PDF Viewer
+- 🔄 Streaming API Responses in Real-Time
+- 🔒 Authentication Using Kinde
+- 🎨 Clean, Modern UI Using 'shadcn-ui'
+- 🚀 Optimistic UI Updates for a Great UX
+- ⚡ Infinite Message Loading for Performance
+- 📤 Intuitive Drag n’ Drop Uploads
+- ✨ Instant Loading States
+- 🔧 Modern Data Fetching Using tRPC & Zod
+- 🧠 LangChain for Infinite AI Memory
+- 🌲 Pinecone as our Vector Storage
+- 📊 Prisma as our ORM
+- 🔤 100% written in TypeScript
+- 🎁 ...much more